Zach Agnos: Early life and amateur career

-Agnos was born in Reston, Virginia, and attended Battlefield High School.
+Agnos was born in Reston, Virginia and attended Battlefield High School.
 He lettered all four years as a two-way player (shortstop and pitcher).
 In 2020, he began attending East Carolina University as part of the Pirates baseball team.
 He also majored in business management.

 During the pandemic-shortened 2020 season, he appeared in 17 games, slashing .246/.333/.277.
 Defensively, he did not commit an error in 34 chances, and he appeared as a right-handed relief pitcher in two games in which he did not allow a hit.

-As a sophomore, Agnos played third base and appeared in all of the Pirates 61 games.
-He finished the season with a .268/.397/.439 slashline, including six home runs and 16 doubles.
-As a pitcher, Agnos finished the season with a 20.25 ERA in only 2.2 IP.
+As a sophomore, Agnos played third base and appeared in all 61 Pirates games.
+He finished the season with a .268/.397/.439 slash line, with six home runs and 16 doubles.
+As a pitcher, Agnos allowed six runs in only 2 2/3 innings.

 That summer, he played for the Bourne Braves of the Cape Cod Baseball League.
 While with the Braves, Agnos hoped to focus on pitching.
 He had asked manager Harvey Shapiro to pitch throughout the summer, but Shapiro had been hesitant to do so in an effort to rest Agnos' arm.
-However, the 0.2 innings Agnos threw in the Braves' final game caught scouts' attention as his fastball clocked between 93 and 95 mph.
+However, the 2/3 innings Agnos threw in the Braves' final game caught scouts' attention as his fastball clocked between 93 and 95 mph.

 When he returned to East Carolina, it was to focus on pitching in addition to his work as an infielder.
-In 2022, Agnos slashed .330/.405/.479.
-That total included seven home runs, 15 doubles, and a total of 88 hits.
+In 2022, Agnos slashed .330/.405/.479 with seven home runs and 15 doubles.
 He was named a second-team All-American as a utility player by Baseball America and D1Baseball.
-His pitching ERA dropped to 2.31 in 23.1 IP as he became more comfortable as a pitcher later in the season.
-Agnos would play short for most of the game in the infield, do a quick warmup with the third baseman, and then take the mound to close the game.
+His ERA dropped to 2.31 in 23 1/3 innings as he became more comfortable as a pitcher later in the season.
+He was 3–0 with 3 saves.
+He would play shortstop for most of the game in the infield, do a quick warmup with the third baseman, and then take the mound to close the game.

+That summer, Agnos pitched for the U.S. collegiate national team in the Haarlem Baseball Week tournament, pitching 1 1/3 scoreless innings.